 Julia K. Chun

-Julia K. Chun was reappointed to the VAAB in 2017 for a four-year term and serves as Chair.
+Julia K. Chun was reappointed to the VAAB in 2017 for a four-year term and serves as Immediate Past Chair.

 Julia is Chief of Staff to Senator Barbara A. Favola (D-Arlington).
 Prior to joining Sen. Favola’s staff, Julia was the Head of Business Development for BITSY, a woman-owned tech and services startup in Singapore, and Chief of Staff to Delegate Mark L. Keam (D-Vienna).

 Julia is an associate member of the Council for Korean Americans (CKA), a national, nonpartisan, nonprofit organization of successful Korean American leaders with the mission to increase the voice, visibility, and influence of the Korean American community and advance Korean American leadership everywhere.
 Julia is a founding member of Korean Americans for Organizing (KAFO) and KAFO PAC, and Korean Americans for Obama, and Korean Americans for Hillary that served as official allied and affinity groups, respectively, for President Barack Obama’s re-election campaign in 2012 and Hillary Clinton’s presidential campaign in 2016.
 She also worked on the Specialty Media Communications Team for the 2012 and 2016 presidential conventions.

 Julia is the proud daughter of Korean immigrants and small business owners, and lives with her family in McLean, Virginia.

 Nina has a Ph.D. in English from the University of Massachusetts Amherst, an M.A. in Asian American Studies from the University of California, Los Angeles, and a B.A. from Smith College.
 Her academic expertise is in Vietnamese and diasporic literature, Asian American Studies, Ethnic American Studies, Women's and Gender Studies, and Global/Transnational Studies.